-- part, on the applicant's or permit holder's safety record and "BASICs" scores reported by the FEDERAL MOTOR CARRIER SAFETY ADMINISTRATION(FMCSA). - 2.24.
-SPECIALIZED AUTOMOBILE TRANSPORTER: Vehicle combination designed and used specifically for the transport of assembled highway vehicles, including truck camper units.
+Waives the requirement of §42-8-105 (1), CRS, for a period of 36 months or less to seek and obtain clearance at a POE weigh station that is not directly located on a carrier's or operator's regularly scheduled route.
+Eligibility for an SRP is based, in part, on the applicant's or permit holder's safety record and "BASICS" scores reported by the Federal Motor Carrier Safety Administration (FMCSA). - 2.24.
+SPECIAL REVOCABLE PERMIT (SRP): Waives the requirement of §42-8-105 (1), CRS, for a period of 36 months or less to seek and obtain clearance at a POE weigh station that is not directly located on a carrier's or operator's regularly scheduled route.
+Eligibility for an SRP is based, in part, on the applicant's or permit holder's safety record and "BASICs" scores reported by the Federal Motor Carrier Safety Administration (FMCSA).
+SPECIALIZED AUTOMOBILE TRANSPORTER: Vehicle combination set forth by section designed and used specifically for the transport of assembled highway vehicles, including truck camper units.
 A specialized automobile transporter is designed to carry vehicles on the power unit behind the cab or on an over-cab rack. - 2.25.
+SPECIALIZED AUTOMOBILE TRANSPORTER: A STINGER-STEERED Vehicle combination CONSISTENT WITH THE DEFINITION PROVIDED WITHIN set forth by section§42-4-504 (4.5) (C) (3), CRS, designed and used specifically for the transport of assembled highway vehicles, including truck camper units.
+A specialized automobile transporter is designed to carry vehicles on the power unit behind the cab or on-an over-cab rack.
 TANDEM AXLE: Two or more consecutive axles, the centers of which may be included between parallel vertical planes, spaced more than 40 inches and not more than 96 inches apart, extending across the full width of the vehicle, all of which are in contact with the ground. - 2.25.1.
 If only one of a set of multiple axles of a motor vehicle is in contact with the ground, the configuration is not a tandem axle until it is actually used as such. - 2.26.
+TANDEM AXLE: Two or more consecutive axles, the centers of which may be included between parallel vertical planes, spaced more than 40 inches and not more than 96 inches apart, extending across the full width of the vehicle, all of which are in contact with the ground. - 2.26.1.
+If only one of a set of multiple axles of a motor vehicle is in contact with the ground, the configuration is not a tandem axle until it is actually used as such. - TANDEM AXLE WEIGHT: The total weight transmitted to the road by two (2) or more consecutive axles whose centers may be included between parallel transverse vertical planes spaced more than 40 inches and not more than 96 inches apart, extending across the full width of the vehicle. - 2.27.
 TANDEM AXLE WEIGHT: The total weight transmitted to the road by two (2) or more consecutive axles whose centers may be included between parallel transverse vertical planes spaced more than 40 inches and not more than 96 inches apart, extending across the full width of the vehicle.